ImaginationGod/Quest-Point/README.md

 # ⚡ Quest Point - Full-Stack Task Reward Platform

-Welcome to **Actyme**, a next-gen platform where users complete tasks, earn entries, and win monthly rewards.
+Welcome to **Quest Point**, a next-gen platform where users complete tasks, earn entries, and win monthly rewards.

 This is a **MERN stack application** with internationalization (i18n), Stripe integration, and secure backend features.